black-knight2/black-knight2/Task 2 OSI Layer.md

 Description: Attackers physically tap into the communication medium, such as network cables or fiber optic lines, to intercept and capture data being transmitted.

 Impact:
-• Unauthorized access to sensitive information, including passwords, financial data, or intellectual property.
-• Breach of confidentiality and potential compromise of data integrity.
-• Can lead to subsequent attacks, such as identity theft or corporate espionage.
+o	Unauthorized access to sensitive information, including passwords, financial data, or intellectual property. o	Breach of confidentiality and potential compromise of data integrity. o	Can lead to subsequent attacks, such as identity theft or corporate espionage.

 Mitigation:
 1. Implement physical security measures, such as locked server rooms, surveillance cameras, and restricted access.